I heard the sound of small feet trailing me, followed by his words—

 11. See your children through a camera lens.

-12. Capture not just their milestones but the scenes you see every single day.
+12. Capture, whether with your camera or a pen and paper, not just their milestones but the scenes you see every single day.

 13. Choose one thing you can accept, rather than tolerate.
-Letting go can alleviate so much agitation.
+Letting go can alleviate so much agitation and allow you to live more in the now with your loved ones.

 14. When they’re hurting, try to place yourself in a similar situation from your past and really remember what it felt like to be where they are.